Global Ambassador Trip with Maitreyi Ramakrishnan

 Visiting Tanzania with Maitreyi

-Plan International Canada staff joined Maitreyi Ramakrishnan, our Global Ambassador, on a trip to Geita, Tanzania to see how period products and bicycles are helping girls stay in school.
+Plan International Canada staff joined Maitreyi Ramakrishnan, our Global Celebrated Ambassador, on a trip to Geita, Tanzania to see how period products and bicycles are helping girls stay in school.

-Words by Plan Staff
+Words by: Plan Staff

 Reading time: 7 minutes

-Plan International Canada communications teammates (From left) Angie Torres-Ramos and Kristi Iannuzzi joined Global Ambassador Maitreyi Ramakrishnan on a trip to Tanzania to visit the Keeping Adolescent Girls in School (KAGIS) project.
+Plan International Canada communications teammates (From left) Angie Torres-Ramos and Kristi Iannuzzi joined Global Celebrated Ambassador Maitreyi Ramakrishnan on a trip to Tanzania to visit the Keeping Adolescent Girls in School (KAGIS) project.

 It’s one thing to write about the work we do at Plan International Canada to promote children’s rights and equality for girls.
 It’s a whole other inspiring perspective when you visit one of the projects and meet the participants and see the work in action.
-Plan staff Angie Torres-Ramos and Kristi Iannuzzi had that opportunity when they traveled to Tanzania with Maitreyi Ramakrishnan, Plan International Global Ambassador and star of Never Have I Ever, in November.
+Plan staff Angie Torres-Ramos and Kristi Iannuzzi had that opportunity when they traveled to Tanzania with Maitreyi Ramakrishnan, Plan International Global Celebrated Ambassador and star of Never Have I Ever, in November.
 Maitreyi said it’s a trip she’ll never forget.
-Angie, who has been with Plan since 2012, and Kristi, who joined two years ago, feel the same way.
+Angie, who has been with Plan since 2012, and Kristi, who joined two years ago, feel the same way too.

 FAVOURITE MEMORY